 As part of the event, participants received a copy of our Layperson’s Guide to the Colorado River and were entered into a drawing to win one of the Foundation’s beautiful water maps.

 “Great job!
 I want to see all this in person.
 Will have to be on the bus next year.”

 “Amazing event.
 Thank you so much.
 WEF is an amazing resource to the water community, which is everyone!”

 “Thank you to all WEF staff for putting together such a great tour.
 Your ability to adapt is fantastic, and I hope that you produce more virtual tours like this.”

-Cost is $179 and includes one copy of our Layperson’s Guide to the Colorado River.
+Cost was $179 and included one copy of our Layperson’s Guide to the Colorado River.

 Deadline to cancel and receive a refund is three days prior to the virtual tour.
 Substitutions are allowed up to two days before the tour.
 Eventbrite fees are nonrefundable and the remaining amount may be subject to an additional 10% processing fee.